Marty Jackley: GEAR UP scandal

 On September 17, 2015, Scott Westerhuis shot and killed his four children, his wife, Nicole, and then set his house on fire, before killing himself.
 Westerhuis was the business manager of Mid Central Educational Cooperative, which was contracted out by the state to distribute grant money.
 Hours before the Westerhuis home was found burning, Mid-Central Educational Cooperative, where Scott Westerhuis was the business manager, had lost a multi-million dollar state contract.
 The decision by the state came after a series of financial problems turned up in audits of the business that administered a program that encourages Native American Students to go to college, called GEAR UP.
 Nearly, three years later in June 2018, Jackley lost the first of three possible GEAR UP cases as the jury acquitted Stephanie Hubers was found not guilty of grand theft, grand theft by deception and alternative receiving stolen property charges.
 In September 2018, Jackley made a plea deal with Dan Guericke the former educational cooperative director, wherein Guericke pled guilty to one felony count of falsifying evidence.
 Guericke had originally been charged with six felony counts alleging that he falsified evidence and conspired to offer forged or fraudulent evidence.
 In October 2018, Jackley lost his second Gear Up jury trial when the jury acquitted Stacy Phelps, the former CEO of the American Institute for Innovation, on all charges.

 Supported SB70, Adult Criminal Justice Reform law (2013)

 On January 18, 2013, Jackley testified before the Senate State Affairs Committee in support of SB 70.
 On February 6, 2013, Governor Dennis Daugaard signed SB 70 into law.
-The bill has been heavily criticized by law enforcement and public officials as being detrimental to public safety.

 Supported SB 73 Juvenile Criminal Justice Reform law (2015)

 On January 23, 2015, Jackley testified before the Senate State Affairs Committee in support of SB 73.
-On March 13, 2015, Governor Dennis Daugaard signed SB 73 into law.
+On March 13, 2015, Governor Daugaard signed SB 73 into law.